Only in America (Brooks & Dunn song): Critical reception

-Although the song was recorded and released less than three months before the September 11, 2001 terrorist attacks, Brooks feels that the song got grouped in with other, similarly patriotic songs which were released in response to the attacks.
+Although the song was recorded and released less than three months prior to the September 11 attacks, Brooks feels that the song got grouped in with other, similarly patriotic songs which were released in response to the attacks.
 The song was also featured in the beginning of the Oliver Stone film World Trade Center.
 Rolling Stone reviewer Andrew Dansby described the song was an "advertisement waiting to happen".
 Chris Neal of Country Weekly called the song a "flag-waving opener" to Steers & Stripes, but nonetheless made note of the song's "rock-solid riff".

 The song has been used extensively in campaigns for both political parties.
 It was used frequently during president George W. Bush's 2004 re-election campaign.
 John Kerry also had it played at the Democratic National Convention in 2004.
 The song also played when Obama announced Joe Biden as his vice president in Springfield, Illinois in 2008.
-It was also featured after Democratic presidential candidate Barack Obama's acceptance speech in Denver on August 28, 2008 and has been used at campaign events in Obama's 2012 reelection campaign.
-"Only in America" has been used often in campaign events for Newt Gingrich in his bid to receive the 2012 Republican Presidential Nomination.
+It was also featured after Democratic presidential candidate Barack Obama's acceptance speech in Denver on August 28, 2008, and has been used at campaign events in Obama's 2012 reelection campaign.

+"Only in America" was used often in campaign events for Newt Gingrich in his bid to receive the 2012 Republican Presidential Nomination.
 Scott Walker (R-WI) also used the song after his first speech when he survived a gubernatorial recall on June 5, 2012.
 Mitt Romney also uses the song in many of his political rallies.
 When Ted Cruz dropped out of the 2016 primaries, he closed his announcement with this song.

 Towards the end of the 2016 election, Republican nominee Donald Trump used the song for various rallies.

 "Only in America" was the first song to be heard on KKGO in Los Angeles when that station launched its current country music format on February 26, 2007.

+Music video

+The video was released June 18, 2001.
+It was directed by Michael Merriman and edited by Scott Mele.
+It incorporated live concert footage with scenes of every day Americans going about their day in a fitting tribute to the melting pot America represents.

+In the news

+On July 28, 2023, former president Donald Trump took the stage at a presidential primary event hosted by the Republican National Party in Des Moines, Iowa, while "Only in America" played.
+Trump's appearance at the podium coincided with the lyrics "One could end up going to prison, one just might be President."
+Although all 13 candidates at the event walked out to the same song, Trump's legal perils made the news media as well as social media take note of the irony.

+This event occurred just a day after three additional charges for obstruction were announced in the Department of Justice probe into Trump's illegal possession of classified documents at Mar-a-Lago.
+Fox News reported that "Twitter users were quick to point out the lyrics" and provided examples of Republican officials and GOP strategist's Tweets on the subject.